wazo-pbx/xivo-blog/content/articles/sprint-review-1519.md

 for implementing custom services related to calling services, such as automatically dialing a client's phone number, or call reminders at a specific time.

-**XiVO Client**: The new social xlet now has buttons for transfering calls to voicemails, sending emails, and chatting with other users.
-This means that it is now feature complete and can be used as a replacement for the old people xlet.
+**XiVO Client**: The new People xlet now has buttons for transfering calls to voicemails, sending emails, and chatting with other users.
+This means that it is now feature complete and can be used as a replacement for the old Contacts xlet.
 The XiVO dev team is very proud to have completed this major milestone !
-The old people xlet has now been removed from the client.
+The old Contacts xlet has now been removed from the client.

 **Caller ID:** The caller ID lookup service has been improved.
 Lookups now include searches in your personal contacts.
 This means that when one of your personal contacts calls you, instead of seeing